mjordan/islandora_workbench_docs/docs/fields.md

 * structured strings, for typed relation (e.g., `relators:art:30`) and geolocation fields (e.g., `"49.16667,-123.93333"`)

 !!! note
     As is standard with CSV data, field values do not need to be wrapped in double quotation marks (`"`), unless they contain an instance of the delimiter character (e.g., a comma).
+Data within a field can also contain line breaks.
 Spreadsheet applications such as Google Sheets, LibreOffice Calc, and Excel will output valid CSV data.
-!!! note
-    Also note that you can have Islandora Workbench [generate](/islandora_workbench_docs/csv_file_templates/) a template CSV file for you.

 ## Reserved CSV fields